ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agent_context.md

     This documentation is correct for only versions of sc-machine that >= 0.10.0.
 ---

 The **C++ Agent context API** provides tools for managing the context in which agents operate.
 This API provides additional sc-memory methods that simplify working with it and provide additional methods to work with sc-events and agents.
-This documentation explains how to set up and utilize agent contexts, which encapsulate the state and environment of an agent during its execution.

 ## **ScAgentContext**